Author: Lucy Wood

 Awarded to John Riley, David Keeton & Ryan Nuttall of Clayton Square, Liverpool, the team at Houndshill Shopping Centre, Blackpool and Lisa Earl, Ste Barrow & Luke Elliott, St Johns Shopping Centre, Liverpool.

-Outstanding Act of the Year, sponsored by Bridge Recruitment, Overtec and Nilfisk
+Outstanding Act of the Year, sponsored by Bridge Recruitment, Overtec, CEF and Nilfisk

 Awarded to Nigel Gwillym of Cwmbran Town Centre, the Swan Centre Security and Cleaning Teams, Jack Davenport of Templars Square Shopping Centre, Matt Roberts at The Moor, the Castle Quay Shopping Centre Security Team and Jamie Preston Sellors of Houndshill Shopping Centre.